sbezludny/x0-contentful/README.md

-# X0-Contenful
+# x0-Contentful

-Project is created as an example of usage x0 - Zero-config React development environment and static site generator.
+This project was created as an example of usage x0 - a Zero-config React development environment and static site generator.

-The website shows the various examples of integration and extension default capabilities of x0:
+The website shows various examples of the default integration and extension capabilities of x0:

 * Theming with styled-components
 * Multi pages with react-router